laboon/ebook/text/98_glossary_of_terms.md

 __Deterministic__: Something for which the causal behaviors are entirely known and reproducible.

-__Display error__: An error whre the correct value was computed, but it was not displayed correctly.
+__Display error__: An error where the correct value was computed, but it was not displayed correctly.

 __Distributed Denial of Service__: A __denial of service__ attack which consists of many different sources of the unauthorized packets, so as to increase the number of events the system must process as well as help disguise the ultimate source.